 If student debt is a primary constraint, run this calculation before choosing:

-2. Does the CAH position you’re considering qualify for NHSC LRP or NURSE Corps?
+- Does the CAH position you’re considering qualify for Nurse Corps (if you’re a staff RN) or NHSC LRP (if you’re an NP or other eligible advanced practice discipline)?

 For nurses with $50,000–$100,000 in nursing school debt, the forgiveness programs alone can justify 2–3 years at a CAH even with lower base pay – the net total compensation over that period may exceed what they’d earn at a teaching hospital with full debt service.